 Give winter chills the cold shoulder.
 Head to Bardstown, Kentucky to add some sizzle to the season with options like bourbon tastings, one-of-a-kind accommodations, crackling fireplaces, steamy local cuisine, and the heart-warming thrill of being in bourbon’s most beautiful hometown.
 Here are just a few ideas to warm up your winter.

-Fire up your palate with bourbon experiences at any of 11 different distilleries within 16 miles of downtown Bardstown: Bardstown Bourbon Company, the Napa Valley experience of Bardstown; Barton 1792, the city’s oldest fully-operating distillery; Heaven Hill, the nation’s largest family-owned spirits producer; Lux Row, the newest destination on the Kentucky Bourbon Trail; Willett, an independent, family-owned producer; Log Still, a 300-acre campus with an amphitheater, event space, cottages, tasting room, and more; Preservation, the region’s first and only 100-percent pot-distilled producer; Old SteelHouse Distillery, a brand first launched in 1844 that’s now offering historic tours; Jim Beam, the world’s No. 1 selling bourbon brand; Maker’s Mark, the small batch bourbon known for its iconic red-waxed bottle necks; and the Four Roses Warehouse & Bottling Facility, where 10 distinct bourbon recipes are aged and processed.
+Fire up your palate with bourbon experiences at any of 11 different bourbon experiences within 16 miles of downtown Bardstown: Bardstown Bourbon Company, the Napa Valley experience of Bardstown; Barton 1792, the city’s oldest fully-operating distillery; Heaven Hill, the nation’s largest family-owned spirits producer; Lux Row, the newest destination on the Kentucky Bourbon Trail; Willett, an independent, family-owned producer; Log Still, a 300-acre campus with an amphitheater, event space, cottages, tasting room, and more; Preservation Distillery, the region’s first and only 100-percent pot-distilled producer; Jim Beam, the world’s No. 1 selling bourbon brand; Maker’s Mark, the small batch bourbon known for its iconic red-waxed bottle necks; and the Four Roses Warehouse & Bottling Facility, where 10 distinct bourbon recipes are aged and processed.

 Warm yourself from the inside out with classic Kentucky dishes like the Hot Brown or burgoo at Old Talbott Tavern, the nation’s oldest bourbon bar.
 Or try contemporary creations like Kentucky poutine with hot gravy at The Kitchen & Bar at Bardstown Bourbon Company where made-from-scratch is the motto.
 Cozy up to a small plate like steamed oysters at new culinary hotspot The Bar at Willett.
 And don’t miss The Rickhouse Restaurant & Lounge that pairs bourbon with elevated comfort food.